 Do not disturb the wound.
 Avoid rinsing, spitting, or touching the wound on the day of surgery.
 There will be a metal healing abutment protruding through the gingival (gum) tissue.
 This abutment can come loose over time.
 If the abutment feels loose or begins to move call the office immediately to prevent damage to the implant or abutment.

 Swelling is a normal occurrence after surgery.
-Swelling peaks at the third day but can take up to one-week to go away.
+Swelling peaks on the third day but can take up to one week to go away.
 To minimize swelling, apply an ice bag or towel filled with ice on the cheek in the area of surgery.
-Apply the ice at 20 minute intervals, as often as possible, for the first 36 hours.
+Apply the ice at 20-minute intervals, as often as possible, for the first 36 hours.

 Drink plenty of fluids.
 Avoid hot liquids or food.
 Soft food and liquids should be eaten on the day of surgery.
 Avoid eating on the surgery site until your Surgeon gives you the O.K.
 Return to a normal diet as soon as possible unless otherwise directed.